-The LTL and transportation industry may be impacted by rapid changes in technologies.
-Our competitors may implement new technology, including artificial intelligence applications, that could improve their service, price, available capacity or business relationships and increase their market share.
+Our competitors may implement new technology, including AI applications, that could improve their service, price, available capacity or business relationships and increase their market share.
 If we do not appropriately adapt our operations to these new technologies, our business, financial condition, and results of operations may suffer.
+Advances in technology may require us to increase investments in order to remain competitive, and our customers may not be willing to accept higher prices to cover the cost of these investments.
+In addition, the timing of when we have to adopt new technologies may be affected by changes in the political or regulatory environment, which could further increase our investment costs, operating complexity, and our ability to offer such technologies to our customers in the jurisdictions in which we operate.